Lifestyle

 I am Dr Rebecca Massie MRCVS, and in my years practising as a vet in London, few topics have caused as much confusion for my clients as the concept of the "alpha dog".

-At Juno Pets, we champion a science-backed understanding of our companions, yet I still frequently encounter owners worried they aren't being the "pack leader".
+At Juno Pets, we champion a science-backed understanding of our companions, yet I still frequently encounter owners worried they are not being the "pack leader".

 For a broader look at how we understand our pets today, you can explore our extensive library on dog behaviour.